 How does a workplace diversity, equity, and inclusion survey work?

-What is cultural diversity in Cyprus workplaces?
+What is cultural diversity in the workplaces of Cyprus?

 How is diversity in the workplace categorised in Cyprus?